Changanyuexia/rn_benchmark/README.md

 ### Download the Data

-Download and unzip the dataset from the `data/` directory.
+Download the dataset from the `data/` directory.

 ### Run Experiments